 Rust, like death and taxes, happens.
-Guns being metal objects always run the risks of catching rust.
-The best finish can scratch and fade over time, and rust simply occurs almost inexplicably.
-Carry guns are especially vulnerable to rust due to the proximity they have with the human body.
-The human body tends to be a rust making machine due to sweat.
-Sweat really likes to destroy guns.
-If you live in areas close to the ocean that gets those nice and high 70% humidity levels like I do you know guns can rust quite fast.
-Removing rust from a gun is a simple procedure and I plan to detail it below.
+Guns, being metal objects, always run the risks of catching rust.
+The best finish can scratch and fade over time, and rust can occur almost inexplicably.
+Carry guns are especially vulnerable to rust due to their proximity to the human body, which, due to sweat, tends to be a rust-making machine.
+And if you live, as I do, in areas close to the sea, which get those nice and high 70 percent humidity levels, you have an extra source of rust to deal with.

 Removing Rust from a Model 10

 First, let’s take a look at a friend of mine’s Smith and Wesson Model 10 snub nose revolver.
-This is her ‘boat’ gun and has been heavily exposed to the saltwater.
-As you can see this poor Model 10 is in poor shape.
+This is her “boat” gun and has been heavily exposed to saltwater.
+As you can see this Model 10 is in poor shape.

-The rust is deep, and not simply wiped away with some Rem Oil.
+The rust is deep, and cannot simply be wiped away with some Rem Oil.

 This beautiful revolver has become an ugly duckling.
 However, it can be saved.